jacksonllee/pycantonese/readme.md

-# PyCantonese: NLTK-compatible Python module for working with Cantonese corpus data
+# PyCantonese: Working with Cantonese corpus data using Python

 ## Development